seccubus/seccubus/README.md

 * #504 - Changed container crontab shell for sh to bash
 * #506 - Allow cron email to be sent externally
 * #512 - New ssllabs finding httpForwarding
+* #522 - You can now configure which formats get exported from nessus

 Bug Fixes
 * #490 - --cdn switch doesn't work as expected